Rankings vs Reality: The Rise of Asia.

 TRENDS:

-Given the positive trajectories across all primary indicators—input, capacity, output, and impact—we anticipate a continued structural shift in global rankings.
-The data suggests that Asian universities, particularly those in China, will continue their ascent as they leverage their expanding national research enterprises.
-India is also ascending but lagging China by a decade or so, it will be interesting to see how domestic policies can shift the needle.
+Given the positive trajectories across all primary indicators (input, capacity, output, and impact) I anticipate a continued shift in global rankings for the foreseeable future.
+The data suggests that Asian universities, particularly those in China, will continue their ascent as they leverage their national research enterprises.
+India is also ascending but lagging China by a decade or so.
+Because the rankings rely on trailing indicators it is likely that the increase focus on R&D in India will start to impact the rankings in the coming decade.
+It will be interesting to see how domestic policies can shift the needle.
+Will western nations re-invest in R&D? will Indian universities transition to take leadership in the rankings in the same way that Chinese ones have?
+How will Transnational Education (TNE) impact the rankings? (what is the impact of branch campuses), Will the big rankings publishers change their methodologies to reflect the changing landscape?

 Notes: